pradeep3sep/interviewquestion/README ReactJs.md

 ### Rules of Custom Hooks

-- Outsource `stateful login into reusable functions`.
+- Outsource `stateful logic into reusable functions`.
 - Custom hooks is like `component but without JSX`.
 - Custom hook also return something in component where we used, you just need the `return` in hook